Sergio-Flores-Torres/pending-screen-alert-ios/README.md

 DESCRIPTION

 This Obj-Category encapsulates a few useful functions that are found in pretty much every iOS project, and can be easily added and modified as needed.
-To use the Category all you have to do is to add the files to your project, and add an import to the classes you want to call them from.
-Categories work by "extending" the original class, withour subclassing, so the imported methods can be called from [self], as shown in the example:
+To use the Category all you have to do is add the files to your project, and also add an import to the classes you want to call them from.
+Categories work by "extending" the original class, without subclassing, so the imported methods can be called from [self], as shown in the example:

 // MyViewController.m